-Principals in schools with an Equity Index number of 478 to 569 shall also be paid an Equity Index payment in addition to base salary as specified in 3.1.1 and 3.1.2 above.
+From the start of the 2024 school year, the decile payment will cease and principals in schools with an Equity Index number of 478 to 569 shall be paid an Equity Index payment in addition to base salary as specified in 3.1.1 and 3.1.2 above .
 The Equity Index payment for each principal will be calculated by multiplying the Equity Index number of their school by nine, with the calculation to be undertaken annually.